raytomely/Rogue-Maze/README.md

 # Rogue-Maze
-a program that create a random Rogue level.
+A program that create a random Rogue level.